xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 Belows are some common use cases of the desired capabilities for Firefox in Katalon Studio:

-1. Start Firefox with devtools in the private mode.
+1. Start Firefox with devtools in private mode.
 To do so, click **Add** on the command toolbar, then input the following values:

    <table>
    <thead>